Amir1569/BAP_processed_data/README.md

 This repository provides the preprocessed data files used for the experiments in the BAP project.

 The source code is not included in this repository.
 The main code is provided separately.
-This repository only serves as a download location for the processed data files, because they are too large to include directly in the main code submission.
+This repository only serves as a download location for the processed data files because they are too large to include directly in the main code submission.

 ## Download